 Olympus produced equipment for connecting their Olympus OM 35 mm film cameras to trinocular versions of their BH (BHA, BHB and BHC biological models, BHF fluorescence model and BHM and BHMJ metallurgical models) and CH compound microscopes and IMT inverted microscope for photomicrography.
 These accessories can either be adapted or replaced to allow Canon EOS, Four Thirds, Nikon, Pentax, Sigma, Sony and other digital SLR cameras to be used instead of OM cameras, with the digital sensor located in exactly the same plane as the film.

 Starting from the top, you need the following 6 items:

 You do not need a lens on the camera, because the photo eyepiece is designed to project an image directly onto the sensor.
-The best digital SLRs to use as replacements for an Olympus OM have a 36×24 mm full-frame sensor, for example the Canon EOS 5D Mark II and 5D Mark III, allowing you to carry on using the same FK 2.5× photo eyepiece.
+The best digital SLRs to use as replacements for an Olympus OM have a 36×24 mm full-frame sensor, for example the Canon EOS 5D Mark II, 5D Mark III and 6D, allowing you to carry on using the same FK 2.5× photo eyepiece.